 How will you create a new strategy in 2022?
 What can you expect as numerous aspects of the retail landscape continue to change?
 In our next installment — the final chapter of the “Shopping Insights from Retail Experts” blog series — we continue to share Jeff’s industry insights.
 In the upcoming post, we review the four sacred E’s of competitive retail: Engagement, experience, entertainment and execution.
 We’ll also discuss changes in customer demand, retailer transparency, social media and brand awareness, speed, efficiency, and seamless customer interactions.
 Stay tuned!

 Interested in working with an expert on a project of your own?
-Don’t hesitate to explore Expert ENGINE’s network of thousands of experts.
+Don’t hesitate to explore Expert by Big Village’s network of thousands of experts.
 Reach out to connect with an enrolled consultant or make use of our limber custom recruiting services anytime.